-The overriding theme we discovered was that there is more than one pathway of value migration driven by digital innovations.
-Understanding environments that encourage innovation are just as important as understanding the flows of value migration.
+The key finding of this work was that there is more than one pathway whereby digital innovations are causing value to migrate.
+Understanding environments that encourage innovation are just as important as understanding the flows of value migration themselves.

-In some sectors, digital technologies are not only being adopted and deployed within the sector but are transforming the nature of the sector by challenging the traditional boundaries of firms.
-Technology allows activities that used to be inside the firm to be performed externally and previously external processes can now be performed internally.
-The impact of digital technologies in traditional manufacturing has changed the production model from macrostructural to microstructural manufacturing and extended supply chains in ways that now challenge the established models of value creation and the boundaries of the firm.
+In some sectors, digital technologies are not only being adopted and deployed within the sector but are transforming the nature of the sector by challenging the traditional boundaries of firms and the production network.
+Technology allows activities that previously were inside the firm to be performed externally and, in other cases, enables previously external processes to be performed internally.
+The impact of digital technologies in traditional manufacturing, for example, has changed the production model from macro-structural to micro-structural manufacturing and extended supply chains in ways that challenge the established models of value creation and the boundaries of the traditional firms in this sector.